DillonB07/toxicity-checker/README.md

+> Apparently I never got this finished.
+Maybe sometime in the future, but for now I'm archiving it

 # Toxicity Checker

 This project is my attempt at learning React.
 I will be using Google's Perspective API to check whether a message is toxic or not.
 Later, I plan to make a live chat site using React and will implement this checking system into it.